amygorgon/didtyronzil/docs/did-scheme.md

 # DID scheme

-A DID scheme is the formal syntax of a decentralized identifier.
+A DID scheme is the formal syntax of a Decentralized Identifier.

 ## Generic W3C DID scheme

-URI scheme conformant with [RFC3986].
+It is a URI scheme conformant with [RFC3986, Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986).

-ABNF definition with ALPHA and DIGIT:
+The following is the ABNF definition with ALPHA and DIGIT:
-> Using the syntax in [RFC5234]
-> Generic rule names not defined here are defined in [RFC3986]
+> Using the syntax in [RFC5234, Augmented BNF for Syntax Specifications: ABNF](https://tools.ietf.org/html/rfc5234).
+Generic rule names not defined there, are defined in [RFC3986](https://tools.ietf.org/html/rfc3986)

 ```json
 did                     = "did:" method-name ":" method-specific-id